 When the player does choose to engage in combat, there are plenty of interesting options.
 Players can use the usual swords and hammers, but Greedfall also offers magic and a variety of firearms, from matchlock pistols to smoke-belching arquebuses.
 Specializing in a magic build might grant you access to shadowy powers that allow you to freeze enemies in place.
 With the right specializations, your stasis fields can emanate a corrosive rot that burns away enemies’ armor.
 Pouring points into one-handed blades allows access to acrobatic rolls and deadly slashes whose animations feel lifted from the performance of a skilled sabre-master.
 If combat proves too hectic—although this never seems to be the case on the default difficulty—you can pause the action entirely with a button press and carefully select your next move.
 All of this works.
 The smallest gears of Greedfall turn with a surprising intricacy, but their relative quality is not enough to sustain the 30-35 hours it takes to complete the game.

 The greatest problem is Greedfall’s inability to do anything with its colonial setting.
 The landscapes of Teer Fradee are gorgeous, but in adopting the imagery and pageantry of the 18th century, Greedfall inextricably ties itself to that era’s problems.
 You cannot simply, as Gredefall often does, have people in funny hats or Inquisitors choking “savages” and assume that putting these things on display is sufficient commentary.
 The iconography of colonial conquest demands a reckoning.
 Greedfall has pretensions of commenting on its setting but does not muster a meaningful statement.
 From time to time, a settler might do something questionable and Siora—your only native companion—might say something like, “And they dare to call us savages?”
-There are zealous fanatics whose plots you end, but these are always the works of rogue actors rather than a systemic issue inherent to church doctrines.
+There are zealous fanatics whose plots you end, but these are always the works of rogue actors rather than a systemic issue inherent to church doctrines or presumptive mercantilism.
 Whenever Greedfall starts to say something, it inevitably undercuts itself.

 Colonialism is Greedfall’s raison d’être.
 Spiders CEO Jeanne Rousseau has been open about the influence of Baroque artists and the journal writings of explorers on Greedfall.
 In referring to these influences, the intent appeared to be to seize upon the sense of wonder evoked in fraying paintings and yellowed journal pages.
 But video games are not beautiful facts in the way that mountains and clouds are.
 Games are layered.
 You don’t behold them in their complete glory and make a broad decision that wow, isn’t that something special.
 Greedfall evokes the work of conquerors, of expansionists.
 Their awe and wonder came from a particular position, one which is imparted throughout Greedfall: This world was made for us, and thank God we’ve finally arrived.